 When you hire me as your book editor, we can create a customized plan to achieve your writing goals.
 Do you want help fine-tuning your thematic writing?
 Let’s work on it together!

-Tension is a feeling of unease, of something unresolved, that usually bubbles under the surface of the story.
-Sure, there is more overt tension that is contributed by plot — like the gang of roving vampires out for your sweet, sweet blood — but there also has to be tension in every paragraph, on every page, in every scene and chapter.
-The greater dramatic arc keeps readers engaged on a book-length level but the smaller tensions of characters and relationships are what connect the dots when you’re creating a plot.
+Tension is a feeling of unease.
+Something unresolved.
+It usually bubbles under the surface of the story.
+Sure, there is more overt tension that is contributed by plot, like the gang of roving vampires out for your sweet, sweet blood.
+But there also has to be tension in every paragraph, on every page, in every scene and chapter.
+The greater dramatic arc keeps readers engaged on a book-length level.
+Smaller tensions of characters and relationships are what connect the dots when you’re creating a plot.